Essential Tips for Hiking With Your Dog in Winter

 How Do I Know if My Dog is Cold?

+If you feel cold, a dog with a less-than-protective coat will also feel cold.
 We all bundle up to protect ourselves from the cold weather, but did you know dogs can also get frostbite and hypothermia?
 It's true, and the dogs most likely to develop these problems are short-haired dogs, puppies, and elderly dogs.
 While larger dogs and breeds with thick fur coats are less likely to be affected, the cold can still be uncomfortable if your dog is not used to it.
 As such, you should know the signs for when a dog is too cold:

 - If your dog begins whining or barking while on a hike for seemingly no reason